Last Updated on January 23, 2023

 I think the hotel is worth more than a three-star rating for its amenities, comfort and super-friendly staff, many of whom I got to know on a first-name basis, enjoying their tales.
 Josh at the front desk even sang for me after I learned he’d studied opera in school.

-The hotel’s Carriage House courtyard, in the historic John James Audubon room, was the site of the studio of the famous wildlife artist between 1821 and 1822.
+The hotel’s Carriage House courtyard, is in the historic John James Audubon room.
+In fact, it was the site of the studio of the famous wildlife artist between 1821 and 1822.
 I not only admired the artwork of birds and wildlife, but also enjoyed the free daily breakfast (a great help for seeing New Orleans, or any city, on a budget)and the opportunity to be able to eat with congenial people before starting a day of sightseeing.
 Each morning we enjoyed unlimited free fruit and good coffee, along with make-your-own waffles and other things, all great benefits for a solo traveler on a budget.

 Seeing Mardi Gras Floats and 2 Great Museums